Six Steps to Overcome Procrastination

 Procrastination is simply putting off things that you should be doing right now in favor of something that is more enjoyable or that you are more comfortable doing.
 Researchers report that people who procrastinate have higher levels of stress and lower well-being.

 For authors and publishers, procrastination can keep you from producing and selling books.
-Whenever you are struggling with writer’s block, having trouble deciding which cover design to choose, or avoiding the unpleasant task of promoting your book, procrastination may be at play.
+Whenever you are struggling with writer’s fatigue, having trouble deciding which cover design to choose, or avoiding the unpleasant task of promoting your book, procrastination may be at play.

 Next time you are struggling with procrastination, try employing the following six steps to help you overcome and get motivated.